At a Glance

 The predicted salary is between 41064 - 51753 £ per year.

-This is an exciting opportunity for a suitably qualified radiographer to join a state-of-the-art imaging facility and participate in cutting-edge imaging research.
-The position will primarily be based at the Queens Medical Research Institute, with the possibility of rotation within our other facility at the Royal Infirmary.
+This is an exciting opportunity for a suitably qualified radiographer to join a state-of-the art imaging facility and take part in cutting edge imaging research.
+The post will primarily be based in the Queens Medical Research Institute but with the possibility of rotation within our other facility based in the Royal Infirmary.

-The post holder will perform radiographic examinations, providing direct care and a high-quality diagnostic service to assist in patient management within the Edinburgh Imaging Facility QMRI and the MRI imaging facility at Edinburgh Royal Infirmary.
-Responsibilities include participating in clinical examinations, research studies, and clinical trials involving MRI, CT, and PET/CT scanning.
+The post holder will perform radiographic examinations, providing direct care and a high quality diagnostic service in order to assist in the management of patients within Edinburgh Imaging Facility QMRI, and the MRI imaging facility in Edinburgh Royal Infirmary.
+This will involve participating in the provision of on-going programmes of clinical examinations, research studies and clinical trials involving MRI, CT and PET/CT scanning

-- Ability to work under pressure with a flexible and pragmatic attitude.
+- Able to work under pressure and with a flexible and pragmatic attitude

 Please ensure you include the following documents in your application: